 The End of the Justice Commandos

-Orhan Gündüz was the last Justice Commandos’ victim in the United States.
+Orhan Gündüz was the last known victim of the Justice Commandos in the United States.
 Following an attack in Lisbon, Portugal and Altikats’s death in Ottawa, JCAG claimed kills of Turkish diplomats in Bulgaria, Yugoslavia and Belgium before the group fractured.

-The capture of the group that Armenian and Turkish advocacy organizations have since referred to as the “L.A.
+The capture of the five young men that Armenian and Turkish advocacy organizations have since referred to as the “L.A.
 Five” also brought the FBI closer to Orhan’s suspected killer.
 In multiple documents within the Kapikill files, the FBI states they believed someone involved in Orhan’s killing was one of the defendants in the “Fauxbom” trial.

 Although the South Boston woman who owned the Rabbit hadn’t recognized anyone in the initial police sketches of Orhan’s shooter, she eventually saw Mr. Loosciano again.
 This time his face appeared among the photos of the five Fauxbom defendants provided to her by the FBI.